A-suozhang/tianchen-zhao.github.io/content/publication/mixdq/index.md

 ---
-title: '[Arxiv] MixDQ: Memory-Efficient Few-Step Text-to-Image Diffusion Models with Metric-Decoupled Mixed Precision Quantization'
+title: '[ECCV24] MixDQ: Memory-Efficient Few-Step Text-to-Image Diffusion Models with Metric-Decoupled Mixed Precision Quantization'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here